Scorpion (Mortal Kombat): Literature

-Scorpion has a supporting role in Jeff Rovin's 1995 non-canon novel Mortal Kombat, which is set before the events of the first game.
-He is depicted as a young man who gains his special powers after the soul of his deceased father merges with his body so it can be used as a vessel to seek revenge against Sub-Zero for his murder.
+Scorpion appears in the non-canon prequel novel Mortal Kombat (1995), written by Jeff Rovin and set before the events of the first game.
+This version is a young man who acquires his powers after the soul of his deceased father merges with his body in the hopes of using it as a vessel to seek revenge against Sub-Zero for his murder.